 - Chronic granulomatous disease

 - Severe congenital neutropenia (Kostmann syndrome)

 - Leukocyte adhesion deficiency

 - Myeloperoxidase deficiency

 Treating children with pediatric blood disorders is very complex.
 We put together the most effective treatment plan for your child, customized to his or her needs and designed to achieve the highest possible level of success.

 MSK Kids is renowned for its expertise in stem cell transplantation, which for many pediatric blood disorders is the only cure.
 Our team has refined the procedure to reduce its intensity, increase its effectiveness, lower the risk of complications, and make it accessible to more patients.
 Our clinical trial researchers are also studying new gene therapy approaches for several of these diseases.

 Regardless of which therapy we think is best for your child, all patients benefit from supportive care.
 This includes medications, enzyme replacement therapies, blood transfusions, lifelong monitoring, and psychosocial support.

 Advancing the Field of Children’s Hematology through Research

 Every day, we’re learning about pediatric blood disorders and how to cure them.
 In addition to providing traditional treatments, MSK Kids team members conduct pioneering research.
 Before, during, and after a patient’s diagnosis, we bank and study blood samples closely to understand the root causes of pediatric blood disorders.
 This gives us insight into how we can develop better ways to treat them.
-Through our collaboration with experts across Memorial Sloan Kettering — including genomics, pediatric clinical genetics, and adult clinical genetics — and with support from MSK’s robust research infrastructure, our investigators are well-positioned to make headway against these illnesses and contribute to the field in ways that could benefit children everywhere.
+Through our collaboration with experts across Memorial Sloan Kettering and in partnership with the Leukodystrophy Center at Weill Cornell Medicine, we are well-positioned to make headway against these illnesses and contribute to the field in ways that could benefit children everywhere.